Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Summary and Conclusions

 LSTM temperature error predictions exhibit strong regional dependence and vary across temporal scales, leading to markedly different implications for performance between the two domains.
-Divisions with more stable and predictable PBL dynamics tend to exhibit more coherent diurnal error patterns and lower overall MAE values.
+We posit that divisions with more stable and predictable PBL dynamics tend to exhibit more coherent diurnal error patterns and lower overall MAE values.
 In contrast, climate divisions influenced by mesoscale boundaries or complex topography generally show higher MAE but less coherent diurnal signatures, reflecting greater variability in local atmospheric processes.
 While temperature error prediction is reasonably accurate, the LSTM output is smoother and less variable than the target.
-OKSM exhibits the highest covariance and symmetry in this predictor, whereas the NYSM shows less confident performance, and the only predictand achieving worse performance compared to the HRRR.
+OKSM exhibits the highest covariance and symmetry in this predictor, whereas the NYSM shows less confident performance.

 The consistent gradient in topography, LULC, and moisture produces an emergent, yet subtle, spatial error gradient across all predictors in the OKSM domain.
 In contrast, the more heterogeneous LULC and complex topography of the NYSM domain produce spatial error patterns that appear less coherent and more diverse.
-The LSTM performs better in the OKSM across all three predictors, likely due to its more homogeneous terrain, simpler topography, and the higher baseline accuracy of the HRRR in this region.
+The LSTM performs better in the OKSM across all three predictors, which may be attributed to its more homogeneous terrain, simpler topography, and the higher baseline accuracy of the HRRR in this region.
+While these interpretations are physically consistent with known atmospheric processes, they are inferred from model behavior and diagnostic analysis, and further investigation is required to explicitly validate these mechanisms.

+These results suggest that the proposed framework is most operationally effective when applied in environments with predictable error structure and may require additional contextual information to improve performance in more complex regimes.
+Future work will focus on incorporating vertically resolved atmospheric information into the modeling framework, particularly through the integration of data from the NYSM profiler network.
+This addition is expected to improve the representation of boundary layer processes, including stability, mixing, and convective development, which are not fully captured by surface-based predictors and are associated with observed performance limitations.